qcr/gtsam-quadrics/README.md

-# README - QuadricSLAM #
+# QuadricSLAM: Quadric-based SLAM #

+## Overview ##
+This repository contains **gtsam_quadrics**, an extension to the popular [GTSAM](https://github.com/borglab/gtsam) factor graph optimization library which provides support for quadric landmarks constrained from boundingbox measurements typically produced by an object detector.
+We also provide support for using these extensions in python, alongside a number of c++ and python examples, doxygen documentation and unit tests.

+Also included in this repository is our **QuadricSLAM** system, able to run both incrementally (with isam2) and offline.
+The system is written in python and requires a feed images, object detections and odometry information and will estimate the current camera position and quadric map.
+We provide a ROS2 interface in order to use [OpenVSLAM](https://arxiv.org/abs/1910.01122) (C++) for localization and [Yolov3](https://pjreddie.com/media/files/papers/YOLOv3.pdf) (Python/PyTorch) for object detections.

+If you use QuadricSLAM in your research, please cite our paper with the BibTeX entry shown below.

-## Description ##
+## Related Paper ##
-At it's core, quadricslam extends gtsam to provide support for optimizing quadric landmarks.
-We introduce constrained quadric landmarks on a manifold and the ability to optimize these landmarks when seen from multiple views using boundingbox measurements.
-We also provide a python interface and a number of c++ and python examples, including an [example python front-end](examples/python/README.md) which can load and run sequences from the SceneNetRGBD dataset (using ground truth data-association).

-**Related Paper:**

 L. Nicholson, M. Milford and N. Sünderhauf, "QuadricSLAM: Dual Quadrics From Object Detections as Landmarks in Object-Oriented SLAM," in IEEE Robotics and Automation Letters, vol. 4, no. 1, pp. 1-8, Jan.
 2019, doi: 10.1109/LRA.2018.2866205.
 [PDF](https://arxiv.org/abs/1804.04011).